weaviate/weaviate-io/developers/weaviate/search/image.md

 </Tabs>

-Once you have this base64-encoded representation of the image, you can search for similar images as follows:
+Then, you can search for similar images as follows:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python">